 There are very few surgeons in the world who feel as comfortable as Dr. Tadros operating on the septum and noses of young kids, adolescents and teens.
-Plastic surgery specialist in NJ has pioneered several safe and effective techniques to treat patients as young as 5 years of age.
+Plastic surgery specialist in NJ has pioneered several safe and effective techniques to treat patients as young as five years of age.

 Recovery time for teen rhinoplasty depends on the patient’s overall health.
-Dr. Monica Tadros is the best plastic surgeon in south jersey and she will describe all steps of the recovery process and establish clear expectations of rhinoplasty results during the first consultation.
+Dr. Monica Tadros is the best plastic surgeon in South Jersey and she will describe all steps of the recovery process and establish clear expectations of rhinoplasty results during the first consultation.

-Some patients may also experience headaches, congestion, and dull aching after teen rhinoplasty surgery.
-Getting plenty of rest, keeping your head elevated, using cold compresses, and maintaining a healthy diet is essential for a successful and speedy rhinoplasty recovery.
+Some patients may also experience headaches, congestion, and dull aching after teen nose job surgery.
+Getting plenty of rest, keeping your head elevated, using cold compresses, and maintaining a healthy diet are essential for a successful and speedy rhinoplasty recovery.

 It’s important to understand that the full results after teen rhinoplasty surgery in NJ will be noticeable within two years.
 Follow-up appointments are requested by Dr. Tadros for all teenage rhinoplasty patients in order to supervise your recovery process.